yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

 7. Copy the updated JSON document from notepad into the clipboard.
 Return to the Kubernetes dashboard, which should still be viewing the "api" deployment.

-    -- Select Edit
+    -- Select Edit.

     ![In the Workloads \> Deployments \> api bar, the Edit icon is highlighted.](media/image87.png)

-    -- Paste the updated JSON document
+    -- Paste the updated JSON document.

-    -- Select Update
+    -- Select Update.

     ![UPDATE is highlighted in the Edit a Deployment dialog box.](media/image88.png)

-8. From the API deployment view, select **Scale**
+8. From the API deployment view, select **Scale**.

     ![In the Workloads \> Deployments \> api bar, the Scale icon is highlighted.](media/image89.png)

-9. Change the number of pods to 4 and select **OK**
+9. Change the number of pods to 4 and select **OK**.

     ![In the Scale a Deployment dialog box, 4 is entered in the Desired number of pods box.](media/image119.png)